ilcato/homebridge-Fibaro-HC2/README.md

 + Virtual devices are managed in the old way: an Accessory for each virtual device that contains a push button for each virtual button
 + Initial support for Fibaro RGB (only on off commands works for now)
 + Initial support for Danfoss Thermostat (only temperature commands works for now)

-# Configuration
-Remember to configure the plugin in config.json in your home directory inside the .homebridge directory.
-Configuration parameters:
-+ "host": "PUT IP ADDRESS OF YOUR HC2 HERE",
-+ "username": "PUT USERNAME OF YOUR HC2 HERE",
-+ "password": "PUT PASSWORD OF YOUR HC2 HERE",
-+ "grouping": "PUT none OR room"
-+ "pollerperiod": "PUT 0 FOR DISABLING POLLING, 1 - 100 INTERVAL IN SECONDS.
-2 SECONDS IS THE DEFAULT"

-Look for a sample config in [config.json example](https://github.com/ilcato/homebridge-Fibaro-HC2/blob/master/config.json)